alkampfergit/personal-blog/codewrecks/content/post/old/2010/11/advanced-capability-in-web-performance-test-of-vs2010.md

  ***Figure 5***: *copy the second request and use the context parameter extracted in the previous request*

-Now right click the request, and choose â€œInsert Loopâ€, simply select a For Loop and setup the loop to do 10 iterations.
+Now right click the request, and choose *Insert Loop*, simply select a For Loop and setup the loop to do 10 iterations.

 [![SNAGHTML1f37bfc](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1f37bfc_thumb.png "SNAGHTML1f37bfc")](https://www.codewrecks.com/blog/wp-content/uploads/2010/11/SNAGHTML1f37bfc.png)